nathiedeheyl/pp5_mildew-detection/README.md

 To meet the business requirements effectively, the following steps are necessary:
 * The prepared dataset should provide representative images of both healthy and infected leaves, as well as visualizations showing variations within each category (image montage, average image, class distribution plot, average and variability per label plot, image augmentation)
-* The model must accurately classify leaves as healthy or infected with powdery mildew (Model validation and evaluation)
+* The model must accurately classify leaves as healthy or infected with powdery mildew (Model validation)
 * The system should process images uploaded on the dashboard by the client efficiently
 * Predictions should be generated quickly to facilitate real-time decision-making
 * The output should be easy to understand for both technical and non-technical users